 A couple of things worth noting before you try to downgrade.

-While it will be possible to restore from a backup once you're running iOS 11 again, you won't be able to restore from an iOS 12 backup.
+While it will be possible to restore from a backup once you're running the old version of iOS again, you won't be able to restore from a backup running the newer one.
 If your iPhone or iPad has automatically backed up via iCloud since you've upgraded, you won't be able to access any of your data after downgrading.
 You'll have to start again from scratch, or restore from an older backup (if available).

-Finally, you need to be sure that Apple is still signing the last version of iOS 11 (probably iOS 11.4.1).
+Finally, you need to be sure that Apple is still signing the old version of iOS.
 As a rule of thumb, Apple tends to stop signing the older version around two days after the release of the new version.
 That means that the window is small, and it's worth checking that it's still available before following the below tutorial.

-While there's no official resource, you can head to this site to check the status for your iOS device.
-If Apple has stopped signing the software and you still try, chances are your phone will be wiped and you'll be prompted to re-install iOS 12.
+While there's no official resource, you can head to this site to check the status for your iOS device; this site also lists signed versions of iOS for each device.
+If Apple has stopped signing the software and you still try, chances are your phone will be wiped and you'll be prompted to re-install the latest version of iOS 12.

-Follow these instructions to downgrade from iOS 12 to iOS 11:
+Follow these instructions to downgrade to an older version of iOS:

 - Open iTunes on your PC or Mac.
 If you haven't got it already, download it from the Apple site.

-- Connect your iPhone or iPad running iOS 12 to your PC or Mac, and select it in the drop-down in the top-left of iTunes.
+- Connect your iPhone or iPad running the newer version of iOS to your PC or Mac, and select it in the dropdown in the top-left of iTunes.

 - Click Restore iPhone while holding down the Option key (Mac) or the Shift key (Windows) and locate the IPSW file you downloaded earlier.